Holonomic quantum computation: a scalable adiabatic architecture: Introduction

 \section{Introduction}

 According to the adiabatic theorem, time evolution under a slowly varying, gapped, time-dependent Hamiltonian preserves spectral subspaces.
 That is, an eigenstate of the initial Hamiltonian $H(0)$ will evolve to a state in the corresponding eigenspace of the instantaneous Hamiltonian $H(t)$ at later times $t$, provided that this eigenspace is separated by the others by a uniformly lower bounded energy gap and that the Hamiltonian varies adiabatically slow in time~\cite{jansen_bounds_2007}.
 The residual evolution within this eigenspace has a geometric nature~\cite{Zh23}, as initially observed by Berry for non-degenerate Hamiltonians~\cite{Be84}.
 In this case the only allowed evolution of eigenstates is a phase factor, which exhibits a geometric component known as the Berry phase.
-This concept naturally extends to Hamiltonians with degenerate spectra: a state in a degenerate eigenspace of the initial Hamiltonian will evolve inside this subspace and thereby pick up a unitary transformation of geometric nature, which can be seen as a generalized Berry phase or a non-Abelian holonomy~\cite{wilczek_appearance_1984}.
+This concept naturally extends to Hamiltonians with degenerate spectra: a state in a degenerate eigenspace of the initial Hamiltonian will evolve entirely inside this subspace and undergo a unitary transformation of geometric nature, which can be seen as a generalized Berry phase or a non-Abelian holonomy~\cite{wilczek_appearance_1984}.

 In their seminal contribution~\cite{ZR99}, Zanardi and Rasetti have demonstrated the use of non-Abelian holonomies for achieving universal quantum computations.
 In this framework, the computational space is a degenerate eigenspace $V(\bla)$ of a family of Hamiltonians $H(\bla)$ parametrized by points $\bla$ within a manifold $M$.
 Each point $\bla$ represents a configuration of the coupling parameters of the Hamiltonian.
 Evolving the parameters $\bla(t)$ adiabatically along closed loops $\bla:[0,1]\to M$ with $\bla(0)=\bla(1)=\bla_0$ induces evolution from the computational space $V(\bla_0)$ into itself.
 This can be seen as a unitary transformation acting on $V(\bla_0)$.
-In Ref.~\cite{ZR99}, it is established that, for generic systems, this allows for a compelling framework offering universal quantum computation.
+In Ref.~\cite{ZR99}, it is established that, for generic systems, these unitary transformations are sufficient for universal quantum computation.